Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Convergence Analysis

 \section{Convergence Analysis}

 Throughout this section, we make the following assumption. \begin{assumption} For a positive number $\sigma>0$, $\phi$ is $\sigma$-strongly convex on $C$. \end{assumption} Under Assumption~\ref{asmp:strongly-convex}, since $\tilde{\mathcal{T}}_{\lambda}(x)$ is strongly convex and closed, it has a unique minimizer.
+If $\phi$ is convex but not strongly convex, one can enforce strong convexity by adding the quadratic term $\frac{1}{2}\|\cdot\|^2$.
+When $g \equiv 0$, this modification does not affect the difficulty of the subproblems.
+When $g \not\equiv 0$, we are merely adding a quadratic and separable term $\frac{1}{2}\|\cdot\|^2$ to the subproblem that already contains a quadratic term.
+Therefore, the subproblems remain relatively easy to solve.